Wynnum Wading Pool: Heritage listing

-Wynnum Wading Pool Reserve was listed on the Queensland Heritage Register on 5 October 1998 having satisfied the following criteria.
+Wynnum Wading Pool Reserve was listed on the Queensland Heritage Register on 5 October 1998.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Wynnum Wading Pool Reserve is demonstrative of a government scheme which was implemented to assist the unemployed throughout Queensland.
 It was constructed in 1932 under the Unemployment Relief Scheme which was implemented in the same year as a means of generating work projects for the unemployed during the Depression of the 1930s.

-The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Wynnum Wading Pool Reserve is a rare example of early wading pool technology of this type in Queensland.

-The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Wynnum Wading Pool Reserve is a rare example of early wading pool technology of this type in Queensland.

-The place is important because of its aesthetic significance.

 It is also of aesthetic significance due to the surrounding landscape and its siting adjacent to Moreton Bay.

-The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The Wynnum Wading Pool Reserve is a rare example of early wading pool technology of this type in Queensland.

-The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Well known and utilised by local residents and visitors, the place has strong association with many community groups and is significant as a park complex and for its social history.